-In this course, students will examine commercial laws applicable to businesses contracts and agents, as well as the main governmental regulations for workers.
-They will evaluate federal fiscal procedures which should be followed by professionals in the field of accounting.
-Additionally, students will identify features of different business structures and their advantages and disadvantages.
-They will likewise analyze concepts related to the professional and ethical responsibilities of accountants in fiscal practice.
+In this course, students will examine commercial laws that apply to businesses, contracts, and agents, as well as the main government regulations for workers.
+They will evaluate the federal tax procedures with which professionals in the accounting field must comply.
+They will also identify the characteristics of the various business structures, along with their advantages and disadvantages.
+In addition, they will analyze the concepts related to the professional and ethical responsibilities of accountants in the tax practice.